-Travel report: Boat and Bike - Greece's mystical island world
+Travel report: Bike and boat - On the road in Greece's mystical island world

 From Radweg-Reisen Managing Director Simon Mink

-After 15 months of pandemic, the first flight.
-How complicated will that be?
+The first flight after 15 months of the pandemic.
+How complicated will it be?
 Entry form with QR code, vaccination certificate on the cell phone, boarding pass.
-But then, at first, no one wanted to see anything.
-Then the next surprise - the flight from Zurich to Athens was fully booked, and that on a Thursday evening.
-When we entered Athens, we had to show our vaccination certificate: Welcome to Greece!
+But then nobody wanted to see anything at first.
+Then came the next surprise - the flight from Zurich to Athens was fully booked, and on a Thursday evening.
+When we arrived in Athens, we were told: Show your vaccination certificate, welcome to Greece!
 Done.

-Because of the flight connections and because I didn't know Athens yet, I had booked two nights in the center of the Greek capital.
-The ticket office for the express bus at the airport was so well hidden that nobody found it.
-So a little time went by and, together with the time difference (by one hour) that had not been calculated for, ensured that I got off at around 10:30 p.m. at the central Syntagma Square, close to my hotel.
+Because of the flight connections and because I didn't know Athens yet, I had booked two nights in the center of the Greek capital beforehand.
+The ticket counter for the express bus at the airport was so well hidden that nobody could find it.
+So a little time went by and, together with the time difference (one hour) that I hadn't taken into account, ensured that I got off at around 10:30 pm at the central Syntagma Square, near where my hotel was located.

-On embarkation day, I had quite a bit of time to check in on the MS Thalassa around 2:00 pm, so I took the bus to Piraeus and walked to the marina where the ship is docked.
-Really nicely located and very large, it took me time to find the ship - a wooden, very elegant three-master.
-I wanted to check out the ship and try out the bike and boat trip around the Peloponnese and Saronic Islands to decide if we would add it to our program.
-This is the most beautiful part of the job.
+On embarkation day, I had plenty of time until I could check in at around 2 pm on the MS Thalassa, so I took the bus to Piraeus and walked to the marina where the ship was moored.
+Beautifully situated and very large, it took me a while to find the ship - a wooden, very elegant three-master.
+I wanted to have a look at the ship and try out the bike and boat trip around the Peloponnese and the Saronic Islands to decide whether we would include it in our program.
+This is the best part of the job.

-For me personally, the ship has a small weakness: Due to the design, all cabins are below deck.
-For me, who does not like air conditioning, this was a limitation.
-Let's see how it sleeps with open portholes.
+The ship had a small weakness for me personally beforehand: due to the design, all the cabins are below deck.
+For me, who doesn't like air conditioning, this was a limitation.
+Let's see how it sleeps with the portholes open.

 Show more Show less

-Around 14:00 I moved into my cabin and i spent the afternoon on board because I had already seen the marina and Athens.
-In the course of the afternoon, six more guests from the USA arrived and at 20:00 there was dinner on board.
-If you only know Greek cuisine from Germany, you will be surprised how varied and delicious the food is in Greece.
+At around 14:00 I moved into my cabin and spent the afternoon on board, as I had already seen the marina and Athens.
+During the afternoon, six more guests arrived from the USA and dinner was served on board at 20:00.
+Anyone who only knows Greek cuisine from Germany will be surprised at how varied and delicious the food in Greece is.
 A paradise for gourmets!
-After dinner we were introduced to the crew by our three tour guides Catharina, Kristopher and Costas, a well-rehearsed team.
-The cook is undisputedly the King of coolness.
+After dinner, our three tour guides Catharina, Kristopher and Costas introduced us to the crew, a well-rehearsed team.
+The undisputed king of coolness is the chef.
 After the meal, Thomas joined us as a late arrival and was also fed.
 And now we were complete.

 Show more Show less